K4PT41N/nandgame_solutions/Solutions/Robotics/escape_labyrinth.md

 In this level we use Assembly code to program a robot exit a labyrinth using controls and sensors.

 ## Problem explanation
 The idea is to explore a labyrinth using a robot until we find the exit.
 We get access to input and output peripherals of the robot in order to control its direction and detect the obstacles in front of it.
 If there is no obstacle, we can move forward.
-The access to controls and sensors is made through processing bits on an the robot memory address.
+The access to controls and sensors is made through processing bits on the robot peripherals memory address.

-The output signals are set on bits 2, 3 and 4, and the input signals are set on the bits 8, 9 and 10.
-We have to switch the input signal bits and read the output bits in order to reach to goal of this task.
-Each robot action such as turning or moving will take a while and when they are finished we can continue processing the data and controlling the robot.
+The output signals are set on bits 2, 3 and 4, and the input signals are set on bits 8, 9 and 10.
+We have to switch the input signal bits and read the output bits in order to reach the goal of this task.
+Each robot action such as turning or moving will take a while and when they are finished we can continue to process the data and control the robot.

 ## Solution explanation
-We first set the macros we need through the program.
-These are meant to be the masks we use for extracting the needed bits from the robot data address for evaluating obstacles, checking current robot actions and setting robot actions.
+We first set the macros we need throughout the program.
+These are meant to be the masks we use for extracting the needed bits from the peripheral data for evaluating obstacles, checking current robot actions and setting robot actions.
 ```
 # CONST DEFINES
 DEFINE IS_OBST 0b_0000_0001_0000_0000